willianantunes/rave-of-phonetics/frontend/content/blog/2021/03/2021-03-14-the-future-of-language.md

 title: "The future of language "
 date: 2021-03-14T02:36:43.369Z
 cover: /assets/blog-4.png
-description: "Time is a disease that affects everything and everyone.
-It is able to take down the strongest men to the most powerful civilizations that have existed in history.
-Time is so powerful that it can erase the records of the most prevalent ideas of a specific era: it can raise language and culture."
+description: Time is like a virus that changes everything, from people to language itself.
+Languages are alive and evolve as long as people will.
 tags:
   - languagelearning
   - futureoflanguages